Welcome to AtariCollector.com

 Loosely defined, a classic is any video game system prior to the most recently released by any manufacturer.
 By this definition the Nintendo Gamecube, original XBox and Playstation 2 have recently moved into the classic realm (replaced by the Wii, XBox 360 and Playstation 3 respectively).

-That said, the classic gaming hobby is most closely associated with the Atari 2600/5200/7800, Nintendo NES and SNES systems, Sega Master System/Genesis, and other systems released in the 1980s and early 1990s.
-We have also seen a growing interest in games for classic computer systems from Commodore, Apple, Atari, Texas Instruments, Tandy and others.
+That said, the classic gaming hobby is most closely associated with the Atari 2600/5200/7800, Nintendo NES and SNES systems, Sega Master System/Genesis, Vectrex and other systems released in the 1980s and early 1990s.
+We have also seen a growing interest in games for classic computer systems from Commodore, Apple, Atari 8-bit, Texas Instruments (TI), Tandy and others.